Bioconductor/bioconductor.org/content/developers/how-to/biocViews.md

 3. Package contributor has added biocViews from only one of the categories.

-If you recieve a "REQUIRED" direction for any of these biocViews after you have submitted your package, you can try correcting them on your own following the directions given here or ask your package reviewer for more information.
+If you recieve a "RECOMMENDED" direction for any of these biocViews after you have submitted your package, you can try correcting them on your own following the  directions given here or ask your package reviewer for more information.